warfarming/warfarming.github.io/README.md

 Public static warfarming.com website.

-Unlicensed.
+The template is HTML5 Up!
+Fractal, MIT license.
+Modifications of the template are unlicensed.
 You do not have permission to use this code.